dfinke/dfinke.github.io/_drafts/2018-12-20-PowerShell-and-GitHub-Actions.md

 * (See line 1) Request an image, ubuntu, with PowerShell Core installed, `FROM` statement.
 * (See line 1) Update `apt-get` (think PowerShell `Update-Module`) and install git (think PowerShell `Install-Module`)
-* (See line 5) Copy the PowerShell file onto the image
+* (See line 5) Copy the PowerShell file to the image
-* (See line 6) Instruct what runs when this whole thing get spun up.
-Here, were are starting PowerShell Core with that copied file
+* (See line 6) Instruct what runs when the image gets spun up.
+Here, were are starting PowerShell Core with `.\entrypoint.ps1`

 ![](https://raw.githubusercontent.com/dfinke/dfinke.github.io/master/images/posts/GitHubActionsImages/dockerfile.png)